Garage Door Cable Maintenance & Replacement Guide

 • If you have extension springs, check your pulleys for wear and tear.

-Replacing Garage Door Cables
+When to Replace Garage Door Cables

 You may be wondering when you should replace garage door cables.
 The lifespan of your lines will depend on their quality.
 It’s a good idea to examine them once a year.
 Cables carry a heavy responsibility, and sometimes malfunctions happen.
 Consider replacing your cables if: